MicrosoftDocs/azure-devops-docs/docs/accounts/add-account-users-from-user-hub.md

 #	Add account users from the user hub for Visual Studio Team Services

-**Team Services Streamlined User Management Preview**
+**VSTS Streamlined User Management Preview**

 If you are a Project Collection Administrator, you can now navigate to the new Users page by turning on "Streamlined User Management" under "Preview features".

 ![Choose Preview features from your user menu in the upper right corner](_img/user-hub/preview-features.png)

-Add users to your Team Services account and specify the level of features they can use, such as Basic or Stakeholder.
+Add users to your VSTS account and specify the level of features they can use, such as Basic or Stakeholder.
-These kinds of users can join your Team Services account for free:
+These kinds of users can join your VSTS account for free:

 *	5 users who get [Basic features](https://www.visualstudio.com/team-services/compare-features/),
 such as version control, tools for Agile, Java, build, release management, and more